yes-sir-simo/yes-sir-simo/README.md

 ---

-I'm a second-year Information Technology student, currently specializing in networking and studying for my **CCNA (200-301)** certification.
+I'm a third-year Information Technology student, currently specializing in networking and studying for my **CCNA (200-301)** certification.
 I'm passionate about building and securing networks, and I'm starting to explore network automation.

 ---